FOIA Prep Work - Using Forms and Templates

 "You don't know what you don't know."
 If something is missing from a form or template, you may not know it, especially if you're working on a topic or in a jurisdiction that you're not familiar with.
 I never rely on a single form or template.
 I gather a selection of documents to compare and contrast.

-To experience how different various FOIA requests can be, study the following 2 FOIA requests and send me (firstname.lastname@example.org) an email that identifies 3 similarities and 3 differences between these requests:
+To see how different various FOIA requests can be, check out the following 2 FOIA requests (one filed by a reporter, and one filed by an environmental organization):

 Lucas Smolcic Larson (investigative reporter) request for Federal Energy Regulatory Commission Records (Read the first entry on this MuckRock webpage - we are going to get to talk to the people who run MuckRock next week, so this is also a good opportunity to see how they file and track FOI requests.)